 You must accept the terms of the non-disclosure agreement at the commencement of your exam to proceed with your exam.

 CPA Australia processes assessment, membership and other payments using EFTPOS and online technologies.

-All candidates are bound by the terms and conditions and these Foundation exams program rules and regulations, including the non-disclosure agreement and privacy statement, as updated from time to time.
+All students are bound by the terms and conditions and these foundation exams program rules and regulations, including the non-disclosure agreement and privacy statement, as updated from time to time.